 Immortality

-Kirkus: “There is enough power in the premise to leave readers reeling.”
+Kirkus review: “There is enough power in the premise to leave readers reeling.”

 Publisher’s Weekly STARRED review: “Bohacz’s vision of a humanity that faces the need to evolve profoundly or face certain destruction is as timely as today’s news and as chilling a doomsday scenario as any ecological catastrophe can suggest…”

-Immortality is a #1 bestselling speculative techno-thriller.
+Immortality is a #1 bestselling epic speculative techno-thriller.
 It is a prescient two-book story about transhumanism, human evolution, the environment, climate change, the human psyche, and the possibility of immortality.

 What if God is only a ghost in a cosmic machine?…